rl1987/trickster.dev/tricksterblog/content/post/the-very-basics-of-xpath.md

 +++
 author = "rl1987"
-title = "The very basics of XPath: less than 1% of XPath language to scrape more than 90% of pages" date = "2022-01-31" tags = ["automation", "web-scraping", "python"]
+title = "The very basics of XPath for web scraping: less than 1% of XPath language to scrape more than 90% of pages" date = "2022-01-31" tags = ["automation", "web-scraping", "python"]
 +++